Gloryness/YoutubeDL-GUI/README.md

 * Other Options (auth, restrictions, more)
 * Settings (selenium settings for 'Detect URLs', general settings and config settings for .json)
 * You can Install FFmpeg via the GUI.
+* You can Install any WebDriver via the GUI.
 * You can Update Youtube-DL via the GUI.
 * Every input is built with .JSON input so whatever you do, stays right there. (if you want it to!)
 * Jump to the Destination Folder easily